-An application cannot be accepted if there is a report outstanding on any previous research grant awarded by the Academy to the principal investigator or co-applicant(s) named in the current proposal.
-Failure to follow this guidance will result in your application being withdrawn from this round of competition.

-Duplicate applications for the same purpose to more than one Academy scheme will not be accepted.

-Please note the following:

-- An International Fellowship co-applicant can apply to this scheme providing there is no duplication of costs. - You can apply to both this scheme and the Mid-Career Fellowship Scheme but cannot be successful in both as the Mid-Career Fellowship Scheme includes some research expenses and buys 100% of your time. - You can apply to both this scheme and the Postdoctoral Fellowship Scheme providing there is no duplication of costs. - Providing it is for the same project, it is acceptable to apply for a BA\Leverhulme Senior Research Fellowship at the same time, and to hold both awards if successful in both schemes, provided there is no duplication of costs.
+- An application cannot be accepted if there is a report outstanding on any previous research grant awarded by the Academy to the principal investigator or co-applicant(s) named in the current proposal.
+Failure to follow this guidance will result in your application being withdrawn from this round of competition. - 8.2 Duplicate applications for the same purpose to more than one Academy scheme will not be accepted. - 8.3 Please note the following: - An International Fellowship co-applicant can apply to this scheme providing there is no duplication of costs. - You can apply to both this scheme and the Mid-Career Fellowship Scheme but cannot be successful in both as the Mid-Career Fellowship Scheme includes some research expenses and buys 100% of your time. - You can apply to both this scheme and the Postdoctoral Fellowship Scheme providing there is no duplication of costs. - Providing it is for the same project, it is acceptable to apply for a BA/Leverhulme Senior Research Fellowship at the same time, and to hold both awards if successful in both schemes, provided there is no duplication of costs.

-Resubmissions
+9 Resubmissions

-The Academy will accept one resubmission of an application previously unsuccessful in passing the quality threshold.
-A fresh proposal must be prepared, and a new statement of support supplied by a referee (who may be either the same or different from that named on the first application).
-Applicants should clearly demonstrate if and how the proposal has been modified.

-Proposals which have previously passed the quality threshold assessment, but were not selected in the randomisation process, can be resubmitted without modification, however this does not carry a guarantee that they will pass the threshold upon resubmission, and this will still be considered as their second and final submission
+- 9.1 The Academy will accept one resubmission of a previously unsuccessful application.
+If the original application did not meet the quality threshold, a fresh proposal must be prepared, and a new statement of support supplied by a referee (who may be either the same or different from that named on the first application).
+Applicants should clearly demonstrate if and how the proposal has been modified (this can be highlighted in the 'Resubmission Details' section on page 2 of the application form). - 9.2 Proposals which have previously passed the quality threshold assessment, and were not selected in the randomisation process, can be resubmitted without modification.
+However, this does not carry a guarantee that they will pass the threshold upon resubmission, and this will still be considered as their second and final submission.

-Nominated Referee
+10 Nominated Referee

-Applicants are required to nominate one referee and ensure that the supporting statement from their chosen referee is submitted on the British Academy Flexi-Grant® Grant Management System (GMS) by the application submission deadline.
-Please note this deadline is final.

-The reference must be submitted before the application can be approved.
+- 10.1 Applicants are required to nominate one referee and ensure that the supporting statement from their chosen referee is submitted on the British Academy Flexi-Grant® Grant Management System (GMS) by the application submission deadline.
+Please note this deadline is final. - 10.2 The reference must be submitted before the application can be approved.
 Any application without a supporting reference will not be able to be submitted.
-Please also note that the reference must be submitted in time to allow you to submit the application for approval by your employing organisation for the same deadline.

-Your referee has to be drawn from outside your own employing institution and from outside the employing institution of your co-applicant(s), if any.

-Before listing your referee on your application form you should seek permission from them that they are happy to provide this by the deadline.
-It is essential that you enter the correct email address for your referee, otherwise your referee will not receive the automated messages delivered from the British Academy Flexi-Grant® GMS (link).

-Your referee must register on Flexigrant first, before you can send them this invitation.

-We strongly advise that you complete your application as early as possible to allow your referee enough time to provide their reference in the system.
+Please also note that the reference must be submitted in time to allow you to submit the application for approval by your employing organisation for the same deadline. - 10.3 Your referee has to be drawn from outside your own employing institution and from outside the employing institution of your coapplicant(s), if any. - 10.4 Before listing your referee on your application form you should seek permission from them that they are happy to provide this by the deadline.
+It is essential that you enter the correct email address for your referee, otherwise your referee will not receive the automated messages delivered from the British Academy Flexi-Grant® GMS. - 10.5 Your referee must register on Flexigrant first, before you can send them this invitation. - 10.6 We strongly advise that you complete your application as early as possible to allow your referee enough time to provide their reference in the system.
 An application cannot be considered for an award unless the proposal and reference have been submitted on time.